SchneiderElectricOrebro/Sim2Automatisation/readme.md

 - Macro1: Needs data from the "Queue Group" sheet.
 - Macro2: Needs data from the "P&R Lines" and "Queue Group" sheets.

+### Module2

+SD Subroutine:

+- Displays a user form named SelectDate.
+This user form must be defined elsewhere in your VBA project.

+test Subroutine:

+- This subroutine is empty and does not perform any actions.

+## Contributions

+Contributions are welcome!
+If you have improvements or new macros to add, please submit a pull request or open an issue.

 ## License